bxsti-dev/bxsti-dev/README.md

 - 👋 Hi, I’m @Basti-def
-- 👀 I’m interested in programming (mostly python)
+- 👀 I’m interested in programming
 - 📫 How to reach me?
 On discord I guess (Basti#3032)

 <!---